dangeredwolf/nova-twitter/README.md

 ## Features

-View tweets and notifications.
-Syncs with TweetDeck.
+Implemented features include:

+* View tweets and notifications (notifications are broken due to a bizarre V8 quirk)
+* Syncs with TweetDeck (as it stands, only TweetDeck -> Nova)
+* Compose tweets and reply to people
+* Like tweets
+* Retweet tweets
+* Hover over someone's profile picture to get a preview of their profile

 ## Logging in